 But how was the problem of the non-existing production machine finally resolved?
 By developing a new kind of technology for a new kind of sock.
 “To make sure it doesn’t taper inwards in the toe region, but instead follows the natural placement of the toes, we now have our sock knitted by machine in a completely square shape,” explains Wieland.
 “As a second step, each sock is then sewn again individually by a tailor and rounded to match the natural shape of the foot and the particular size.”

 This creates a subtle seam at the tips of the toes, which is embedded in soft plush.
 There’s also a red dot on the heel that lets you know when the sock has gotten too small.
 Once the dot moves from its proper place, it’s time for the next size up.
-The sock is designed for both kids and adults and is available in sizes from 24–26 to 48–50.
+The socks are designed for both kids and adults and are available from size EU 21 to 50.

 Toe freedom is a big hit